-1. Introduction
+Introduction 1.
+1

-Health technology assessment (HTA) has been described as 'a multidisciplinary process that summarises information about the medical, social, economic and ethical issues related to the use of a health technology in a systematic, transparent, unbiased, robust manner'.(1) The scope of the assessment depends on the technology being assessed, but may include any, or all of these issues.
-The purpose of HTA is to inform health policy decisions that promote safe, effective, efficient, patient-focussed healthcare.

-The primary audience for HTAs is decision makers within the publicly-funded health and social care system.
-It is recognised that the findings of a HTA may also have implications for other key stakeholders in the Irish healthcare system.
-These include patient groups, the general public, clinicians, other healthcare providers, academic groups and the manufacturing industry.

-The HTA guidelines provide an overview of the principles and methods used in assessing health technologies.
-They are intended as a guide for those involved in the conduct or use of HTAs in Ireland.
-The purpose of the HTA guidelines is to promote the production of assessments that are timely, reliable, consistent and relevant to the needs of decision makers and key stakeholders.

-The Budget Impact Analysis Guidelines represent one component of the overall HTA guidelines.
-They are limited to the methodological guidance on the conduct of budget impact analysis (BIA) and are intended to promote best practice in BIA.
-These guidelines are intended to be viewed as a complementary document to the economic guidance section of the HTA guidelines.
-They are intended to inform BIA conducted by, or on behalf of the Health Information and Quality Authority, the National Centre for Pharmacoeconomics, the Department of Health and Children and the Health Service Executive (HSE), to include health technology suppliers preparing applications for reimbursement.

-The guidelines are intended to be applicable to all healthcare interventions, including pharmaceuticals, procedures, medical devices, broader public health interventions, and service delivery models.
-Consequently, the guidelines are broad in scope and some aspects may be more relevant to particular interventions than others.
+Health technology assessment (HTA) has been described as 'a 3 multidisciplinary process that summarises information about the medical, 4 social, economic and ethical issues related to the use of a health technology 5 in a systematic, transparent, unbiased, robust manner'.(1) The scope of the 6 assessment depends on the technology being assessed, but may include any, 7 or all of these issues.
+The purpose of HTA is to inform health policy decisions 8 that promote safe, effective, efficient, patient-focussed healthcare.
+9 10 The primary audience for HTAs is decision makers within the publicly-funded 11 health and social care system.
+It is recognised that the findings of a HTA may 12 also have implications for other key stakeholders in the Irish healthcare 13 system.
+These include patient groups, the general public, clinicians, other 14 healthcare providers, academic groups and the manufacturing industry.
+15 16 The HTA guidelines provide an overview of the principles and methods used 17 in assessing health technologies.
+They are intended as a guide for those 18 involved in the conduct or use of HTAs in Ireland.
+The purpose of the HTA 19 guidelines is to promote the production of assessments that are timely, 20 reliable, consistent and relevant to the needs of decision makers and key 21 stakeholders.
+22 23 The Budget Impact Analysis Guidelines represent one component of the 24 overall HTA guidelines.
+They are limited to the methodological guidance on 25 the conduct of budget impact analysis (BIA) and are intended to promote best 26 practice in BIA.
+These guidelines are intended to be viewed as a 27 complementary document to the economic guidance section of the HTA 28 quidelines.
+They are intended to inform BIA conducted by, or on behalf of the 29 Health Information and Quality Authority, the National Centre for 30 Pharmacoeconomics, the Department of Health and Children and the Health 31 Service Executive (HSE), to include health technology suppliers preparing 32 applications for reimbursement.
+33 34 The guidelines are intended to be applicable to all healthcare interventions, 35 including pharmaceuticals, procedures, medical devices, broader public health 36 interventions, and service delivery models.
+Consequently, the guidelines are 37 broad in scope and some aspects may be more relevant to particular 38 interventions than others.
+39 40 These guidelines have drawn on existing guidelines for BIA and published 41 research(2-11) and are reviewed and revised on an ongoing basis following

-These guidelines have drawn on existing guidelines for BIA and published research(2-10) and are reviewed and revised on an ongoing basis following consultation with the various stakeholders, including those in the Scientific Advisory Group.
+- 42 consultation with the various stakeholders, including those in the Scientific 43

+- Advisory Group.
+44

+- 45

 1.1.
-Budget impact analysis guidelines
+Budget impact analysis guidelines 1

-The guidelines outline what are considered to be the optimal methods for conducting budget impact analysis in health technology assessment (HTA) in Ireland.
-The goal of the guidelines is to inform decision making within the publicly-funded health and social care system in Ireland, so that the resources available to the system can be used 'in the most beneficial, effective and efficient manner to improve, promote and protect the health and welfare of the public'.(11)
+The guidelines outline what are considered to be the appropriate methods for 2 conducting budget impact analysis in health technology assessment (HTA) in 3 publicly-funded health and social care system in Ireland, so that the resources 5 available to the system can be used 'in the most beneficial, effective and 6 efficient manner to improve, promote and protect the health and welfare of 7